igorporciuncula/terraform/epamlabs/CI/README.md

+# CI - EPAM Labs

-# Information about the project:
+Information about the project:

  - Upload the Jenkinsfile
  - Create CI pipeline